iamblue/linkit-smart-nodejs/content/en/intro/setting_wifi.md

 ## How to setup WiFi mode?

-* 進去您版子上的 WebUI
+* Enter the WebUI of your board.
-* 點選 Network 介面出現如下:
+* Choose Network panel as below:

 ![](network.png)

-* LinkIt smart 7688 一共有兩種 mode，依據您的喜好做選擇:
+* There are two modes in LinkIt smart 7688, you can choose either one based on your preferences:
-    * AP mode: 把 LinkIt smart 7688 當作是一個熱點 (如同手機的 hot spot)，讓你的其他 device (例如你的電腦.手機...etc) 可以透過 wifi 連接到您的 LinkIt smart 7688。
+    * AP mode: Use LinkIt smart 7688 as a hot spot (as the cellular phone hot spot), and let other devices (for example, your PC, cell phone, ...etc) can be connected to your LinkIt smart 7688 through WiFi.
-    * Station mode: 讓 LinkIt smart 7688 連接其他熱點，若您需要讓你的 LinkIt smart 7688 具有連網能力，就請用這個模式連接到其他具有連接對外網路的熱點。
+    * Station mode: Let LinkIt smart 7688 connected to other hot spot.
+If you need your LinkIt smart 7688 with networking capability, please use this mode to connect to other hot spots with internet connection.

-* 按下 configure & restart 後靜置幾分鐘即可使用。
+* Press configure & restart, and should be ready to use after waiting for a few minutes.